jasonbayton/11ty/_src/android/considerations-for-choosing-android-in-the-enterprise.md

 Android benefits from a monthly security patch cycle to maintain high levels of security against exploits and vulnerabilities discovered in the wild.

-In 2017 over a billion devices were receiving security patches, this will only have increased further in 2018 following the introduction of Android Enterprise Recommended; devices in the Android Enterprise Recommended programme are mandated to push these updates within 90 days of Google’s release, with the Android One programme complimenting this further by mandating a security update every 30 days.
+With approximately 3.9 billion active Android devices globally, security patches reach an enormous number of devices every month.
+Devices in the Android Enterprise Recommended programme are mandated to push these updates within 90 days of Google’s release, and many OEMs now commit to five or more years of security updates for their flagship and enterprise devices.

 ### Project mainline (Google Play System Updates)

 Since Android 10, Google has been migrating core Android OS components into independently updatable mainline modules.
 These take aspects of the OS that have previously only been updatable through an OEM-distributed OTA update (as and when that OEM felt like doing one) and allow them to be updated additionally through Google Play, mostly in the background like many other applications.

-In Android 10 the number of modules sat at 12, while in Android 13 this has grown to 30 modules, including connectivity, multimedia, and core framework components.
+In Android 10 the number of modules sat at 12, growing to 30 in Android 13 and 37 in Android 14, covering connectivity, multimedia, and core framework components.
+The count continues to grow with each release.

 In addition to monthly security updates (SPLs, security patch level, delivered as SMRs, security maintenance releases), Google Play System Updates can be distributed as and when required to tackle component-level security issues or bug fixes.
 This dramatically improves time to resolution for issues in comparison to other OS platforms.

 ### Play Protect

-Google’s Play Protect suite of solutions includes the world’s largest antivirus service, analysing 500,000 applications, and scanning over 50 billion on Google Play, on-device and crawling the web every day.
+Google’s Play Protect suite of solutions includes the world’s largest mobile threat detection service, scanning over 340 billion apps daily across approximately 2.8 billion devices.
+In 2025 alone, Play Protect identified more than 27 million new malicious apps from outside Google Play and prevented 1.75 million policy-violating apps from being published on the store.

 Play Protect is always-on, and will take action on any known potentially harmful application (PHA) found on a device, as well as any known bad websites via the Safe Browsing service to proactively warn users of danger.
+Real-time on-device scanning now leverages AI to detect behavioural anomalies even in apps installed from outside the Play Store.

 Play Protect of course isn’t infallible, and I’d support organisations who augment Play Protect’s capabilities with [an MTD solution](/android/mtd-and-android-enterprise/), however it’s an ever-improving service utilising machine learning to evolve over time, and does a pretty good job for most use cases.
 Combined with options to prevent installation of applications from unknown sources, USB debugging and more, a corporate device can safely and successfully avoid PHAs.